cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   [Mine a block on one node and verify all connected nodes receive it within 2 seconds],

   $ 1.7 $,
-  [Simulator can broadcast a newly mined block to all connected nodes using DFS traversal within 3 seconds], [Ensures correctness of alternative traversal method; DFS may be slower but must reach all nodes reliably], [Mine a block on one node and verify all connected nodes receive it within 3 seconds],
+  [Simulator can broadcast a newly mined block to all connected nodes using DFS traversal within 2 seconds], [Ensures correctness of alternative traversal method; 2s chosen for real-time demonstration], [Mine a block on one node and verify all connected nodes receive it within 2 seconds],

   table.cell(
     rowspan: 6,